 Approach surface - A surface longitudinally centered on the extended runway centerline, extending outward and upward from the end of the primary surface and at the same slope as the approach surface zone height limitation 20:1.
-In plan the perimeter of the approach surface zone.
+In plan the perimeter of the approach surface coincides with the perimeter of the approach surface zone.